Do Financial Statement Misstatements Facilitate Corporate Acquisitions?

 University of Kansas - Accounting and Information Systems Area

-We investigate the association between corporate acquisition activity and the incidence of income-increasing financial statement misstatements, and we ask whether misstatements facilitate acquisitions.
-We find that firms misstating their financial statements are more likely to make stock-based acquisitions after the start of the misstatement but are not more likely to make cash-based acquisitions.
-We also find that misstatements beginning before stock-based acquisitions tend to be more serious than other misstatements.
-Moreover, stock price reactions to restatement announcements are more negative, by 280 basis points on average, when stock-based acquisitions were made during the misstatement period.
-We also find that stock-based acquisitions made during misstatement periods are significantly more likely to result in goodwill impairments than are stock-based acquisitions made during non-misstatement periods.
-Collectively, these results suggest that managers exploit earnings overstatements to facilitate acquisitions.
+We provide evidence suggesting that managers use financial statement misstatements which improve reported results to facilitate acquisitions.
+Specifically, we find that firms misstating their financial statements are more likely to make stock-based acquisitions, but not cash-based acquisitions, after the start of the misstatement.
+In addition, misstatements classified as errors are not associated with stock-based acquisitions.
+We also find that managerial overconfidence and entrenchment are associated with managers making acquisitions after misstatements.
+Stock price reactions to restatement announcements are more negative, by 770 basis points on average, when stock-based acquisitions were made during the misstatement period, and these acquisitions are significantly more likely to result in goodwill impairments than are stock-based acquisitions made during non-misstatement periods.
+Collectively, these results suggest that managers exploit earnings overstatements to facilitate acquisitions and these acquisitions are largely value destroying.

 Number of Pages in PDF File: 55